MoHassem/grundyllc/README.md

 The customer selects items from a consolidated storefront, and items are later split by partner/retailer, and a dynamic split payment is used to effect the payment to each of the partner/retailers.

+to see a live demo of the MVP click here [Grundy LLc](https://mohammedh.pythonanywhere.com/)